SlumberDemon/fishweb/docs/content/concepts/env.md

 # Environment Variables

-Currently fishweb does not handle the loading of `.env` files.
-This is a feature that is planned for future releases, see [issue #20](https://github.com/SlumberDemon/fishweb/issues/20).
+Fishweb will automatically load all environment variables found in the `.env` file at the root of your project.

-## Fishweb Environment Variables
+## Default

-Fishweb automatically adds the following environment variables:
+Fishweb automatically adds the following environment variables, which are overridable:

 - `FISHWEB_APP_NAME`: The name of the application.
 - `FISHWEB_DATA_DIR`: The directory where fishweb apps can store their data.
-Also to allow for arowana compatibility.
+Also to allow for easy arowana integration.